-Within the 90 days prior to the filing date of this Quarterly Report on Form 10-Q for the first quarter ended March 31, 2003, the Company's Chief Executive Officer, C.H.
-Chen, and the Chief Financial Officer, Carl C. Wertz, with the participation of the Company's management, carried out an evaluation of the effectiveness of the Company's disclosure controls and procedures pursuant to Exchange Act Rule 13a-14.
-Based upon that evaluation, the Chief Executive Officer and the Chief Financial Officer believe that, as of the date of the evaluation, the Company's disclosure controls and procedures are effective in making known to them material information relating to the Company (including its consolidated subsidiaries) required to be included in this report.
+The Company's Chief Executive Officer, C.H.
+Chen, and Chief Financial Officer, Carl Wertz, with the participation of the Company's management, carried out an evaluation of the effectiveness of the Company's disclosure controls and procedures pursuant to Exchange Act Rule 13a-15(e).
+Based upon that evaluation, the Chief Executive Officer and the Chief Financial Officer believe that, as of the end of the period covered by this report, the

+Company's disclosure controls and procedures are effective in making known to them material information relating to the Company (including its consolidated subsidiaries) required to be included in this report.

 Disclosure controls and procedures, no matter how well designed and implemented, can provide only reasonable assurance of achieving an entity's disclosure objectives.
-The likelihood of achieving such objections is affected by limitations inherent in disclosure controls and procedures.
+The likelihood of achieving such objectives is affected by limitations inherent in disclosure controls and procedures.
 These include the fact that human judgment in decision-making can be faulty and that breakdowns in internal control can occur because of human failures such as simple errors, mistakes or intentional circumvention of the established processes.